Tommy Storm: Reception

 Tommy Storm has received mixed reviews.

 Inis Magazine described it as "truly entertaining; funny, gripping, imaginative, full of suspense, strong characters and utter wackiness!" while The Telegraph called it "a sort of sci-fi Harry Potter" and went on "but the clutter of silly names (Lady MuckBeff, FroydyAnn), typographical tricks, barmy footnotes and laboured jokes leads to tedium."

-Tony Hickey for Village Magazine (December 2006) wrote "Tommy Storm is a knockout achievement that succeeds on so many levels and satirises so many cultural and literary genres that, to me, it reads as if Flann O'Brien had taken to writing science-fiction.
+Tony Hickey for Village Magazine (December 2006) wrote "Tommy Storm is a knockout achievement that succeeds on so many levels and satirizes so many cultural and literary genres that, to me, it reads as if Flann O'Brien had taken to writing science-fiction.

-AJ Healy has given us a tale laced with verbal elegance that, as in all good satire, causes us to swallow the sugar-coated pill before we know what's happening.
-And the satire starts with the blurb on the front cover: "Winner of the 'My-Book-is-Better-Than-Your-Book' Piffle Prize (2097)".
+Some comments, "AJ Healy has given us a tale laced with verbal elegance that, as in all good satire, causes us to swallow the sugar-coated pill before we know what's happening.
+And the satire starts with the blurb on the front cover: 'Winner of the 'My-Book-is-Better-Than-Your-Book' Piffle Prize (2097)'."

-There are jokes and laughs on every page.
+Others, "There are jokes and laughs on every page.
 The book succeeds brilliantly on many levels.
 Sci-fi fans with a sense of humour will particularly love it, as will readers who endorse the notion that uncomplicated narrative is just not enough for many young people.
 Agile minds need agile challenges."